leonardehrenfried/RandomWallpaperGnome3/README.md

 ## Uninstall
 Run `./install uninstall` to delete the symbolic link.
-If you installed the extension manually you have to delete the extension folder `randomwallpaper@iflow.space` in `~/.local/share/gnome-shell/extensions/`.
+If you installed the extension manually you have to delete the extension folder `randomwallpaper@leonard.io` in `~/.local/share/gnome-shell/extensions/`.

 ## Debugging
 You can follow the output of the extension with `./debug.sh`.
 Information should be printed using the existing logger class but can also be printed with `global.log()` (not recommended).
 To debug the `prefs.js` use `./debug.sh perfs`.

 ## Compiling schemas
-This can be done with the command: `glib-compile-schemas randomwallpaper@iflow.space/schemas/`
+This can be done with the command: `glib-compile-schemas randomwallpaper@leonard.io/schemas/`

 ## Support Me
 If you enjoy this extension and want to support the development, then feel free to buy me a coffee. :wink: :coffee: